X-FRI/stoream/README.md

 #### WebUI

-- For NodeJS, we recommend using [NVM](https://github.com/nvm-sh/nvm) to manage versions (If you already have a NodeJS environment, you can skip this step):
+For NodeJS, we recommend using [NVM](https://github.com/nvm-sh/nvm) to manage versions (If you already have a NodeJS environment, you can skip this step):

 ```shell
 nvm install 20
 ```

-This project is built using [pnpm](https://pnpm.io/) (If you don’t want to use pnpm, you can skip this step and use npm directly):
+This project is built using [pnpm](https://pnpm.io/), so:

 ```shell
 npm install -g pnpm